tiffanyechu/UCSD_CSE284_FinalProject/README.md

 ## License

-This project is licensed under the Creative Commons Attribution 4.0 International License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 license